shahverd/two-way-bind/README.md

 - Ensure compatibility for older browsers if targeting a wider audience.

 ### Get Involved!
-Your contributions to this project is welcome and any ways.
+Your contributions to this project is welcome in any ways.
 Whether it's through pull requests, issue reporting, or spreading the word, your engagement is highly appreciated.